-In 2018, approximately 18 million U.S. children under age 18 lived with at least one immigrant parent.
-They accounted for 26 percent of the 69.5 million children under age 18 in the United States, up from 13 percent in 1990 and 19 percent in 2000.
+In 2019, approximately 17.8 million U.S. children under age 18 lived with at least one immigrant parent.
+They accounted for 26 percent of the 68.9 million children under age 18 in the United States, up from 19 percent in 2000 and 13 percent in 1990.

-Second-generation children—born in the United States to at least one foreign-born parent—accounted for 88 percent (15.9 million) of all children under age 18 with immigrant parents.
-The remaining 12 percent (2.1 million) were born outside the United States.
+Second-generation children, who were born in the United States to at least one foreign-born parent, accounted for 88 percent (15.6 million) of all children under age 18 with immigrant parents.
+The remaining 12 percent (2.2 million) were born outside the United States.

 - For state-by-state and age information on children living with immigrant parents, see the Children in U.S. Immigrant Families data tool.

 How has the number of children in immigrant families changed over time?

 Between 2000 and 2010, the number of children ages 17 and under with immigrant parents grew 30 percent, from 13.1 million to 17 million.
 Between 2010 and 2019, the number grew by another 5 percent, reaching 17.8 million.